 The bicycle platforms feature space for 8 bicycles.
 If there are no serious objections from residents after 3 months, the platform is removed and replaced by a wider pavement with permanent bicycle brackets.
 The temporary bicycle platform then moves to another street where a request has been made.
 The Hague has 10 ready.

-Not only are we named Britain’s most ethical insurance company by The Good Shopping Guide, we campaign for sustainable transport.
+Not only are we named by The Good Shopping Guide to provide the most ethical insurance in Britain, we campaign for sustainable transport.
 Sometimes that means protesting until a school gets the zebra crossing they’ve been refused, or running 60 roadshows this year to encourage people out of their cars, or fixing bicycles for free.
 Supporting this work is easy – you simply have to take out cycle insurance with us, cover that just happens to be excellent.

 Unlike other insurers we never devalue your bike.
 And if you ride a carbon bike, rest assured we will never have a cracked frame repaired – we will always replace your bike with a new one.
 How many other insurers can say that?
 Find out more